openownership/data-standard/docs/whatdoesbodscover.md

 * Competing claims about beneficial ownership to be considered alongside one another.
 * Publishers to use whatever definition of beneficial ownership is relevant to them.

-Although the data Standard is not a data model for the storage of beneficial ownership information, it can inform the design of data collection and storage systems.
+Although the Data Standard is not a data model for the storage of beneficial ownership information, it can inform the design of data collection and storage systems.
 A set of [functional requirements](functional-requirements.md) for such databases and systems is available for this purpose.

 In order to enable worldwide use of the Standard, thresholds for meeting beneficial ownership criteria are undefined.
 Instead, each statement of beneficial ownership expressed using the Standard describes the degree of ownership or control.